Long Term Care/Nursing Homes

-Welcome to the home page for the Indiana State Department of Health (ISDH) Division of Long Term Care.
+Welcome to the home page for the Indiana Department of Health (IDOH) Division of Long Term Care.
 The Division of Long Term Care is responsible for state licensing and federal certification programs for long term care facilities.
-The ISDH has created individual program home pages for the programs.
-Links to the program pages are below..
+The IDOH has created individual program home pages for the programs.
+Links to the program pages are below.

 Indiana State Department of Health